helxplatform/cnpg-mcp/README.md

 ## Security Considerations

 1. **RBAC**: Apply principle of least privilege - only grant necessary permissions
+   - Use `cnpg-cloudnative-pg-view` for read-only access
+   - Use `cnpg-cloudnative-pg-edit` for cluster management
+   - Grant additional permissions for secrets if using role management
 2. **Secrets**: Never log or expose database credentials
+   - Role passwords are automatically generated and stored in Kubernetes secrets
+   - Secrets are labeled with cluster and role information for easy management
 3. **Input validation**: All inputs are validated with Pydantic models
 4. **Namespace isolation**: Consider restricting to specific namespaces
 5. **Audit logging**: Enable Kubernetes audit logs for compliance
+6. **Destructive operations**: Cluster and database deletion require explicit confirmation
+7. **Role privileges**: Be cautious when granting superuser or replication privileges
+8. **Database reclaim policy**: Choose "retain" for production databases to prevent accidental data loss

 ## Resources